The Best Solar Pool Heaters of 2023

 Q. How many solar panels does it take to heat a swimming pool?

-That depends on the size of the swimming pool.
+The number of solar panels you need to heat your pool depends on the size of the swimming pool.
 Generally, a solar panel’s surface area should be at least 60 percent of the pool’s surface area to adequately warm it.

 Q. What size of tubing is good for a solar pool heater?

-Unless the pool pump uses small diameter plumbing, use 2-inch plumbing tubing for a solar pool heater as that’s the standard size for most pool pumps.
+Unless the pool pump uses small-diameter plumbing, use 2-inch plumbing tubing for a solar pool heater, as that’s the standard size for most pool pumps.

-Q. Are solar heated pools warm in winter?
+Q. Are solar-heated pools warm in winter?

 Solar pool heaters can generally heat pool water by up to 10 degrees Fahrenheit beyond its normal temperature.
 Unless you live in a warmer climate, such as Florida, pool water can drop below 60 degrees Fahrenheit in the wintertime, which is beyond a solar pool heater’s ability to warm it to a comfortable temperature.